 GP: It has curb appeal.
-It's really close.
+It's real close.
 The backyard is big.
-It fitted our needs.
+It fit our needs.
 Inside, I had a lot of antiques.
 I had some luster lamps that were this tall, big, in my dining room.
-Nothing like that fits in this house.
+There's nowhere, nothing like that fits in this house.
 That's been my biggest frustration trying to go from that to the - but again, life is not always exactly what you want [laughter].